prototypejs/prototypejs.github.com/contribute.markdown

 Contribute
 ==========

-Think you found a bug?
-Got some handy code you think would fit awesomely in the framework?
-Or do you have what it takes to optimize some important method &mdash; or even a whole module &mdash; making it more flexible, powerful or speedy?
-Then prove your JavaScript-fu by contributing to Prototype!

-We welcome any (and all!) of these:
+Prototype welcomes any (and all) of these:

 * bug reports;
 * failing tests proving some feature is broken in certain cases;
-* code patches;
+* patches/pull requests;
-* enhancement requests and patches;
+* enhancement requests;
-* additional tests for code that you believe hasn't got enough coverage;
+* additional tests for code that you believe hasn’t got enough coverage;
 * API documentation contributions;
-* ideas and other interesting discussions on the mailing lists or in the IRC channel.
+* ideas and other interesting discussions.

 <h3 id="tickets">Submitting tickets</h3>

-The Prototype core team uses [Lighthouse as its issue tracker](http://prototype.lighthouseapp.com/projects/8886/home).
-You have to [register first](http://prototype.lighthouseapp.com/users/new?to=%2Fprojects%2F8886-prototype%2Ftickets%2Fnew) to [open a new ticket](http://prototype.lighthouseapp.com/projects/8886-prototype/tickets/new), but it only takes a second (and it's free).
+The Prototype core team uses [GitHub issues](https://github.com/sstephenson/prototype/issues) to track tickets.
+If you don't have an account, it’s easy to sign up.

 Try to keep the title concise, but write your heart out in the full description box.
-If you need to include a snippet of JavaScript code in your text, [mark it up appropriately](http://lighthouseapp.com/help/text-formatting), like so:
+If you need to include a snippet of JavaScript code in your text, [mark it up appropriately](https://help.github.com/articles/github-flavored-markdown), like so:

     This line opens a popup every time, which scares me!

-    @@@ javascript
+    ```javascript
     var scary = 'BOO!'
     window.alert(scary)
-    @@@
+    ```

     Can Prototype be used to make this less scary?
 Thank you.

-Just don't use this feature to paste actual patches; upload them to your ticket as attachments.
+If you have a patch for the issue you’re describing, instead of filing a new issue you should probably make a pull request.

 <h3 id="patches">Writing code</h3>

-To contribute patches and tests, in most cases you will need:
+Prototype is on GitHub and strongly prefers that patches arrive in the form of [pull requests](https://help.github.com/articles/using-pull-requests).
+We use the fork-and-pull model ([as described here](https://help.github.com/articles/using-pull-requests#fork--pull)), thus, when you want to contribute a patch, you should:

+  1. fork the main Prototype repository;
+  2. create a [topic branch](http://stackoverflow.com/questions/284514/what-is-a-git-topic-branch) on your fork and commit some changes to that branch;
+  3. make a pull request from that branch to the main repo’s master branch.

+To work on Prototype development, you’ll need:

-1. the latest version of Prototype (ideally using a [Git](http://git.or.cz/) client, but [tarballs are also available](http://github.com/sstephenson/prototype/tree/master));
+  1. the latest version of the Prototype source tree;
   2. your favorite code editor;
   3. all the modern web browsers your operating system can handle (to test in, of course);
-4. A recent version of [Ruby](http://ruby-lang.org) and its Rake library.
-Ruby is installed by default on OS X, but Windows users will need to use the [One-Click Ruby Installer](http://rubyinstaller.rubyforge.org/wiki/wiki.pl).
-Rake is used to "build" the consolidated JavaScript file and to run our automated test suite across supported browsers.
+  4. a recent version of [Ruby](http://ruby-lang.org) and its Rake library.
+Ruby is installed by default on OS X, but Windows users will need to use the [One-Click Ruby Installer](http://rubyinstaller.org).
+Rake is used to “build” the consolidated JavaScript file and to run our automated test suite across supported browsers.

-**Start by cloning the project from our repository:**

-    git clone git://github.com/sstephenson/prototype.git
+To get started, clone the project to your disk, either from the main repo or from your fork.
 This will create a new directory named `prototype`.
 The most important directories in there are `src/`, in which all the code resides; and `test/`, which provides a testing framework as well as all the unit tests.

+(Prototype relies on a few submodules, but it will try to fetch those submodules on demand.
+Or, instead, you can run `git submodule init` and `git submodule update`.)

-While in the root directory of the project, write
+While in the root directory of the project, run:

     rake dist

 This predefined Rake task **merges all the source files** from `src/` to a single file: `dist/prototype.js`.
 Unit tests use this file.

 To see what unit tests look like, open up any of the HTML documents found in `test/unit/` in your browser.
 They run automatically, so you should see a flurry of green-colored rows after a few moments.

 Usually there should be *no test failures* if you are using a [supported browser](http://prototypejs.org/download).

+To run specific tests in an automated fashion, you can use `rake test` to run the whole suite; or you can include a `TESTS` variable to run only certain test files.

 To see tests fail, **try to break something on purpose.** Open `src/array.js` and find the method named `first` near the top: